 To deal with indentations made on the faces, MPC relied heavily on its matchmoving and tech-anim teams.
 “Tech-anim essentially do a cloth solve on the flesh to have it properly lock into place for indentations,” explains Brozenich.
 It really is an extremely difficult and important part of the process.
 Matchmoving is also crucial.
 We used a 3DEqualizer track and then also do some hand-tracking in Maya.”

-In a fierce battle, the calvary engage the Comanche with machine guns while the Comanche ride on horseback.
+In a fierce battle, the cavalry engage the Comanche with machine guns while the Comanche ride on horseback.
 MPC enhanced the sequence with additional digi-rides, horses and digital destruction from the gunfire.

 “The main bulk of the sequence was shot in New Mexico at Los Alamos on some ski slopes in the summertime,” states Brozenich.
 “They got in some native American bare-back riders and they worked with the stunt coordinators and trainers and the stuff they were doing was completely insane – incredibly fast down an extreme slope.
 Some were on jerk rigs and some doing falls themselves.”